Definition

 What are managed network services?

-Managed network services are networking applications, functions and services that enterprises outsource to be remotely operated, monitored and maintained by a managed service provider (MSP).
+Managed network services are networking applications, functions and services that a managed service provider (MSP) remotely operates, monitors and maintains for an enterprise.

-Managed network services range from basic network access and transport services like traditional leased WAN and LAN lines to newer software-defined WAN (SD-WAN) connections and virtual network services.
-Beyond network access and transport services, the variety of available managed services includes the following examples:
+Managed network services range from basic network access and transport services to newer software-defined wide area network (SD-WAN) connections and virtual network services.
+A variety of managed services are available, such as the following.

 The role of MSPs

-MSPs primarily host managed enterprise network services in their own data centers and facilities, where they can also host virtual network functions.
-MSPs range in size from small niche service providers to large traditional national and global telecommunications providers.
+MSPs primarily host managed enterprise network services in their data centers and facilities, where they host virtual network functions.
+MSPs range from small, niche service providers to large, traditional national and global telecommunications providers.

-MSPs typically offer managed network services with service-level agreements (SLAs) for customers, which are contractual arrangements that spell out the performance and quality metrics under which the managed service will be provided.
+MSPs offer managed network services with service-level agreements (SLAs) for customers.
+SLAs are contractual arrangements that explain the performance and quality metrics the managed service provides.
+SLA factors include the following:

 Benefits of managed network services

 Small and medium-sized businesses often contract with MSPs because they have limited in-house IT capabilities and staff.
-Managed network services offer a way for organizations to obtain IT and networking expertise without hiring more staff.
+Managed network services offer organizations IT and networking expertise without hiring more staff.
+As a result, a company's existing IT staff can focus on other tasks.
+This increases operational efficiency because MSPs can monitor services and troubleshoot when necessary.

-MSPs can handle enterprise networking issues that include integration, troubleshooting, technical support and policy setting.
-Managed network services are also a viable option for companies that are interested in trying out new technologies, but leery of the associated risks and complexity.
+Managed network services are also a viable option for companies interested in trying out new technologies but question the associated risks and complexity.
+MSPs can handle enterprise networking issues such as the following:

-Because MSPs take a proactive network management approach, they might be able to prevent IT problems from disrupting business operations.
-Larger enterprises, organizations or government agencies also contract with MSPs when they face budget pressure and hiring limitations to supplement in-house IT staff.
+Because MSPs take a proactive network management approach, they can ensure IT problems don't disrupt business operations.
+MSPs also offer cost savings for larger organizations, such as government agencies.
+They contract with MSPs when they face budget pressure and hiring limitations to supplement in-house IT staff.

 Challenges of managed network services

-Many business customers consider the ability to hand network and service management over to an MSP as both an advantage and a risk.
-To manage risk, it's important for customers to clearly define their expectations and requirements in SLAs with their MSPs.
-Throughout the relationship, companies should monitor MSP performance and make sure it's consistent with the terms of their contract.
-SLA factors can include quality of service (QoS), reliability, availability, scope of services and customer responsibilities.
+Many businesses consider it risky to outsource network and service management to an MSP.
+It's important for customers to clearly define their expectations and requirements in SLAs to mitigate risk.
+Companies should monitor MSP performance and make sure it's consistent with the terms of their contract.

 Customer support also presents a challenge with managed network services.
 Depending on MSP response times, enterprises might face longer wait times for technical issues.